 - Shrouded in Myth: Bruce addresses a crowd in a remote tavern by relating a local legend of a man who shows up "on the king tide" and brings fish to help feed the village.
 As it turns out, he was tracking Aquaman.
 Similarly, Cyborg mentions he didn't think Batman was real, and Batman replies "I'm real when it's useful."

-- Sir Not-Appearing-in-This-Trailer: Superman doesn't appear in any of the teasers, likely to keep the nature of his resurrection a secret.
+- Sir Not-Appearing-in-This-Trailer: Superman doesn't appear until the last trailer, and then only in a dream sequence.
+This is likely to keep the nature of his resurrection a secret.

 - Sixth Ranger: Superman will be the last person to join the team due to recovering from his state of near-death.

-- The Smurfette Principle: Wonder Woman is the only female member of the Justice League in that universe by this point.
+- The Smurfette Principle: Wonder Woman is the only female founding member of the League.

 - Spider Tank: One of the Nightcrawler's modes.
 One has to wonder what Kevin Smith must think of the presence of a Giant Mechanical Spider in a Superman movie, to say nothing of his friend Ben Affleck being the one piloting it.